Chapter 25: There be no Wilting Here

 Adam stared hopelessly out across the snowy ground.
 Empty.
 Devoid of all colour.
 That's what his life had been like for the past several months.
-The only colour he had known in their duration was the shade of worry.
-Since it was the only one, he had lost the ability to recognize it as a colour at all.
-It had enraptured his soul-frozen him like the frost-bitten ground.
+The only colour he had known in their duration was the lurid shade of worry.
+Though it was undeniable, he had lost the ability to recognize it as a colour at all.
+It had enraptured his soul- frozen him like the frost-bitten ground.

 He turned.
-It was Belle who had laid her hand upon his shoulder.
+It was Belle.
 Her eyes were filled with worry.
 Dark circles had even found themselves formed beneath her lower lashes.
 It nearly broke Adam's heart to find her suddenly appearing older in the harsh light of the merciless winter.
-Feeling utterly hopeless, and knowing nothing else to do, he embraced her.
-At that moment, he knew that she had gone through the same trials as he.
+Feeling utterly hopeless, and knowing nothing more to do, he embraced her.
+At that moment, he knew they were the same- that she had gone through the same trials as he.

 He took her by the arm and allowed her to lead him inside as he took one final glance over the railing of the balcony.